 On-campus housing is required and guaranteed for all students with first year academic status.
-All first-and second year undergraduate students, except those noted below, are required to reside in a University residence facility unless a petition for off-campus living is approved by the Vice President for Enrollment Management and University Life, or designee.
+Beginning with the 2024-2025 school year, all students are required to live on campus, except those noted below, unless a petition for off-campus living is approved by the Senior Vice President for Enrollment Management and Student Affairs, or designee.
 Exceptions, as noted on the off-campus housing waiver form, are: